-- on an actual basis; - on a pro forma basis to give effect to (i) the Holdco Reorganization described under the section titled "Corporate Reorganization", (ii) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 8,119,855 shares of common stock immediately prior to the completion of this offering and (iii) the filing and effectiveness of our amended and restated certificate of incorporation; and

-• on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis (including 2,807 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration Office on August 27, 2019); - on a pro forma basis to give effect to (i) the Holdco Reorganization described under the section titled "Corporate Reorganization", (ii) a 1 for 1.6045 split of our common stock, to be effected prior to the completion of this offering, (iii) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 13,028,292 shares of common stock immediately prior to the completion of this offering and (iv) the filing and effectiveness of our amended and restated certificate of incorporation; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 5,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-June 30, 2019

-Actual Pro forma Pro forma as adjusted(1)

-Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 60,994,738 \$ 60,994,738

-Working capital(2) 56,215,210 56,215,210

-Total assets 62,214,654 62,214,654

-Total liabilities 5,878,053 5,878,053

-Convertible preferred stock 118,188,993

-Total stockholders' equity (deficit) (61,852,392) 56,336,601

-1 56,336,601
+June 30, 2019 Actual Pro forma Pro forma as adjusted(1) Consolidated Balance Sheet Data: Cash and cash equivalents \$ 60,994,738 \$ 60,994,738 \$ 127,144,738 Working capital(2) 56,215,210 56,215,210 122,365,210 Total assets 62,214,654 62,214,654 128,364,654 Total liabilities 5,878,053 5,878,053 5,878,053 Convertible preferred stock 118,188,993 Total stockholders' equity (deficit) (61,852,392) 56,336,601 122,486,601

-- A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
-An increase or decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash, cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.
-This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing. - (2) We define working capital as current assets less current liabilities.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+An increase or decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash, cash and cash equivalents, working capital, total assets and total stockholders' equity by \$14.0 million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.
+This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.

+(2) We define working capital as current assets less current liabilities.
 See our financial statements for further details regarding our current assets and current liabilities.